bobbybabra/collection/README.md

 // returns the first record (primary key is explicit) addresses.get(addresses.primary_key, [1,1]);

-// returns the second record (primary key is implicity) addresses.get([2,1]);
+// returns the second record (primary key is implicit) addresses.get([2,1]);

-// Replace the 2nd record
-addresses.add({address_id: 2, user_id: 1, position:1});
+// Replace the 2nd record by adding a model with matching primary keys addresses.add({address_id: 2, user_id: 1, position:1});

-// Removes the first 2 records (an array of PKs) addresses.remove([[2,1],[1,1]]);
+// Removes the first 2 records (an array of PK values)
+// here too, the primary key selection is implicit when only one argument
+// is passed (an array of array) addresses.remove([[2,1],[1,1]]);
 ```